-My husband promptly called the store, who verified that the part was still sitting there, and went to pick it up after work yesterday.
+Anyway, my husband promptly called the store, who verified that the refrigerator was not broken and the part was still sitting there in the store, so he went to pick it up after work yesterday.
 Last night I immediately noticed that he had not yet put the bracket in the refrigerator even though I knew he went to pick it up.

 Today I have been in that refridgeratior a hundred times.
 I noticed nothing.
 When hubby came home from work tonight, he said, “You didn’t even notice that I put the bar in the refrigerator.”
 He was fishing for compliments.

 That door shelf never caught my attention today.
 Even after grocery shopping, and spending a lot of time opening and closing the refrigerator door, nothing stood out at me.
 To me, this means he fixed it.
 Why?